pinkkis/phaser-starter/README.md

 # Install dependencies
 $ npm install

-# Start the local development server (on port 8000)
+# Start the local development server (on port 8080)
 $ npm start

+# Local dev server with ssl (for service worker)
+$ npm start:https

+Make sure you have local certificates that are trusted.
+Use [mkcert](https://github.com/FiloSottile/mkcert) for example.
+Put certificate files in `./ssl/` and make sure filenames in package.json script match

 # Build a production version into /dist
 $ npm run build